Categories

 Surgical Errors

-• Nerve damage during extractions or implant placements
+• Nerve damage during extractions or implant placement

-• Accidental perforation of the sinus or other adjacent structures.
+• Accidental perforation of the sinus or surrounding structures

-Surgical errors can lead to prolonged recovery periods, severe pain, and, in some cases, irreversible damage.
+Surgical errors can result in prolonged recovery, severe pain, and irreversible injury.

 Lack of Informed Consent